FAQ

 What types of activities and experiences are offered on site?

-Onsite experiences include cooking classes, wine tastings, dark sky astronomy, bocce and lawn games, hiking, fishing, fire pits, and a wide variety of bespoke activities such as scavenger hunts, wildlife spotting, karaoke, cappuccino classes, cocktail classes, farm tours, photography, and more.
-Every stay is customized rather than preset.
+Onsite experiences can include cooking classes, wine tastings, dark sky astronomy, bocce and lawn games, hiking, fishing, fire pits, and a wide variety of bespoke activities such as scavenger hunts, wildlife spotting, karaoke, cappuccino classes, cocktail classes, farm tours, photography, and more.
+Every stay can be customized to your preferences.

 What can we do in the surrounding area?